Gabrielle Pascual, MMFT, Licensed Marriage and Family Therapist (LMFT 125884)

 Pronouns: She / Her / Hers

 Welcome!
 Thank you for being here.
 I am a licensed marriage and family therapist through the Institute’s Child and Adolescent Specialty Program (CASP) and the Dialectical Behavioral Therapy (DBT) Team.
-I am passionate about helping our adolescents express themselves and grow, and I deeply care about fostering their development so they can be a version of themselves that they are most proud of!
+I am passionate about helping our adolescence express themselves and grow, and I deeply care about fostering their development so they can be a version of themselves that they are most proud of!

 When working with kids and teens, I value building trust and creating a safe space so they can explore and understand themselves better.
 Therapy isn’t a one-size-fits-all, so I use a variety of interventions and techniques that best suit their individual needs.
 I assist them by targeting areas for personal growth such as increasing an understanding of their emotions, improving communication skills, and building healthier relationships with others.
 I also value working with my clients’ families to support positive relationships and provide sustainable changes outside of the therapy room.
 Therapy is an opportunity to collaborate with children and teens in expanding their insights of themselves and building skills they need to improve their lives.
 I recognize that therapy isn’t easy, and I commit to being with our youth as we navigate along their journeys.